-For all these, it is important to consider data protection and cybersecurity before adopting such a platform or service and at all times when using it.
-PCHSC has a clear cybersecurity and data protection policy which staff, governors and volunteers must follow at all times.
+For all these, it is important to consider data protection and cyber security before adopting such a platform or service and at all times when using it.
+Any new platforms will be approved by Andrea Harvey (DPO) and Debra Grogan.